Frequently Asked Questions

 A key feature that helps control calorie intake after gastric bypass is that food leaves the tiny pouch into a section of the small intestine called the jejunum.
 The jejunum is simply not made to handle concentrated calories, especially refined sugar.
-The effect of a person consuming concentrated sugar after a gastric bypass (such as ice cream, chocolate candy, or a soda) is a reaction called dumping syndrome that affects the whole body.
+The effects a person feels after consuming concentrated sugar after a gastric bypass (such as ice cream, chocolate candy, or a soda) is a reaction called dumping syndrome which affects the entire body.

-During an episode of dumping you may feel palpitations (i.e. heart racing), a sweaty and clammy feeling, cramping abdominal pain, diarrhea, and then a feeling of weakness during which the person simply must lay down for an hour or so until it passes.
-Dumping syndrome is not dangerous but it feels awful.
-It is not exactly a side effect, in the sense that it works in a beneficial way by steering patients away from that type of food.
+During an episode of dumping, you may feel sweaty or clammy, have palpitations (i.e. heart racing), cramping abdominal pain, diarrhea, and then a feeling of weakness during which the person simply must lay down for an hour or so until it passes.
+Dumping syndrome is not dangerous, but it is not pleasant.
+Avoiding refined sugars and concentrated sugars will decrease your risk of experiencing dumping syndrome.

-Patients with gastric sleeve do not usually have dumping syndrome.
+Patients with gastric sleeves do not usually experience dumping syndrome.